hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 	$ bsub -Is -n 4 -q interactive bash

 Let's load the R module.
 We are going to use version 3.2.1 since it has DiffBind installed for us.
-Additionally, we are loading the Cairo module which will allow us to plot and view figures during the interactive session.

 	$ module load stats/R/3.2.1